EririSawamura/RealTimeCalculator/README.md

 # Setup of compiling and executing the program:
 1.Install Java and config it.
 3.open cmd to type following commands: cd {file_directory}
   javac –sourcepath . –d bin src/*.java
-  java -cp . bin/mainFrame
+  java -cp bin mainFrame

 # User manual
 1. Two calculators are provided: clever calculator and temperature converter.
 You can switch two calculators in the left-top button 'choice'.